Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 1. Higher fees

-Alongside many features of a mutual fund, a segregated fund offers many elements of an insurance contract, such as a death guarantee, creditor protection, and insurer insolvency protection.
+Alongside many features of a mutual fund, a seg fund offers many elements of an insurance contract, such as a death guarantee, creditor protection, and insurer insolvency protection.
 While immensely useful, these features push up the cost considerably.

 2. Access to your money is limited

 Your investment is locked in for a certain period, usually 10 to 15 years.
-If you withdraw funds from your plan early, it would cost you.
+If you withdraw funds from your plan early, it will cost you.
 You will lose the principal guarantee and will likely pay an early withdrawal penalty.

 Is a Segregated Fund Right for You?